 This is an energy efficiency rating for heat pumps.
 The higher the number, the less energy the system uses in winter heating.
 Make sure the unit you purchase has an HSPF rating certified by the Air Conditioning, Heating, and Refrigeration Institute (AHRI).

 The electric fan in your indoor unit is responsible for a good portion of your electric heating costs.
 Older, standard fans use much more energy than new energy-efficient electronically commutative motor (ECM) fans.
 Sometimes called a “variable speed” fan, an ECM fan also offers many other features for added comfort in your home.
 An ECM fan on your indoor unit is required for each qualifying air conditioner or heat pump.

-Is a new gas furnace eligible for the Smart $aver program?
+Can a new home qualify for Smart $aver Incentives?

-What types of residential HVAC refrigeration systems qualify for Smart $aver Incentives?
+What types of residential HVAC systems qualify for the Smart $aver incentive?

 Each participating contractor is a local heating and cooling professional who has met Duke Energy requirements.
 Only these participating contractors are approved to perform work eligible for Duke Energy Smart $aver rebates.
 After the participating contractor completes the work, he or she will submit the rebate form to receive your cash incentive.

 Why does Duke Energy want to help me use less energy?